 In December 59 BCE Publius Clodius Pulcher became a people’s tribune.
 He managed to beat other candidates because of the populist promises he made and later put into practice.
 The most important of these was to provide free grain for city citizens.
 After gaining office, Clodius introduced a law according to which anyone who killed a Roman citizen without a court should be banished.
 This was aimed at Cicero.
 It was he in 63 BCE who as consul ordered the loss of some of his allies Catillins (including Lentulus Sura) who planned to overthrow the current government.
 Cicero sought support from members of the senate, but when he did not get it he voluntarily in 58 BCE went into exile.
 To emphasize his victory, Clodius demolished Cicero’s house and put a temple dedicated to Libertas in his place.

 After getting rid of Cicero, Clodius’ position increased significantly.
-He created armed groups among his supporters; at the same time, his relationship with Pompey, Caesar and Crassus got worsen.
+He created armed groups among his supporters; at the same time, his relationship with Pompey, Caesar and Crassus got worse.
 In August 58 BCE, Clodius’ people went to block Pompey’s house, which prevented him from leaving him for a long time.
 In this situation, voices calling for the dismissal of Cicero from exile began to grow louder.